 Uber Visa Card

-Dining covers restaurants, bars and UberEats, hotels and airfare include home-sharing and vacation rentals and online purchases include Uber rides, online shopping and music streaming services, including Apple Music.
+Dining on the Uber Visa Card covers restaurants, bars and UberEats, hotels and airfare include home-sharing and vacation rentals and online purchases include Uber rides, online shopping and music streaming services, including Apple Music.

 Rewards can be redeemed for Uber Cash, cash back or gift cards.
 But you have to add the card to your Uber account to take advantage of this feature.
 As long as the account is active and in good standing, your points never expire, although cash back redemption is capped at $500 a day.